 A dirty air filter can be the source of many air conditioner problems and repairs.
 If your air filter is clogged, your AC unit works harder to push air through the pores.
 It is essential to change your air filter every three months or sooner to maintain a healthy air conditioner.

 Contrary to popular belief, you will not save money by closing air vents in your home.
-Closing vents can lead to built up pressure and possible air duct leaks.
+Closing vents can lead to built-up pressure and possible air duct leaks.
 If your ducts have air leaks, cool air escapes out of your home.
 Leaks make it difficult for your air conditioner to effectively cool your home and double the workload due to lost air.
 Additionally, you should not put furniture directly over air vents because the same problem may occur.

 Similar to doctor check-ups, your air conditioner should be looked at by a professional once a year.
-Your Universal technician can provide a thorough inspection to ensure all components are functioning correctly.
+Your Universal Heating & Cooling technician can provide a thorough inspection to ensure all components are functioning correctly.
 We typically recommend scheduling AC maintenance in the spring before the summer season begins, because it allows time to prepare your unit for the upcoming cooling demands.
 A technician can catch a problem before it becomes one, which can increase the lifespan by preventing a breakdown.

 Air conditioners often provide warning signs they will break down soon.
 Paying attention to the warning signals can prevent wear and tear and broken components.
 Below are common signals your unit needs repair soon.